MrB-Can/space-data/README.md

-# Space Data
+# PAUL's PIPES | Space Data
 This is a tool to generate space data from multiple sources.
 This is part of paulspipes, a data generation system for demo and testing data for different data and database types.
+Space Data is only one of the many components to Paul's Pipes.
+All of the other data systems are private, but I am happy to make redacted soutions available publically.
+## Sources and credits
+Thanks to the main sources that made this possible:
+NORAD
+NASA
+n2yo
 ## Modules
 There are seeral modules for creating data for testing.
 ### NORAD Objects